dell/csm-docs/content/docs/concepts/resiliency/troubleshooting.md

 ## Collecting Logs

-If you have a problem with Container Storage Module for Resiliency it's best to collect the logs to help with diagnosis.
+If you have a problem with Container Storage Modules for Resiliency it's best to collect the logs to help with diagnosis.
 This tool can also be used to collect logs to submit as part of an [issue](https://github.com/dell/csm/issues) to help us diagnose.
 Please use the [collect_logs.sh](https://github.com/dell/karavi-resiliency/blob/main/tools/collect_logs.sh).
 Type "collect_logs.sh --help" for help on the arguments.

 The script collects the following information:
 * A list of the driver pods.